gelius24/gelius24/README.md

-- 👋 Hi, I’m @gelius24
+- 👋 Hi, I’m Woody Gelius
 - 👀 I’m interested in web devloppement, software devloppement and hacking (as a White Hat)
-- 🌱 I’m currently learning web devloppement with Java
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...